hieplpvip/hieplpvip/README.md

 Nice to meet you.
 I'm Hiep, a computer science enthusiast from Vietnam.

 Currently I am very interested in Machine Learning and hope to create a truly intelligent AI.
 I also love tinkering with software and contributing to open source project.
+Hackintosh is my hobby.

+> You can't connect the dots looking forward; you can only connect them looking backwards.
+So you have to trust that the dots will somehow connect in your future.
+You have to trust in something - your gut, destiny, life, karma, whatever.
+This approach has never let me down, and it has made all the difference in my life.
+>
+> &mdash; <cite>Steve Jobs</cite>

 <a href="https://github.com/hieplpvip">
 	<img width="32" align="left"